 We’ve covered many of the negative impacts.
 In all this, the only winners appear to be select American manufacturers, like those that make washing machines.
 With the demand for steel and aluminum and the broad scope of the retaliatory tariffs, it’s hard for industries to side step the impact.
 There are, however, a few companies doing well enough to absorb the costs and still see record profits.
 Polaris and CAT are still seeing success, despite the increased prices of aluminum and steel.
 Polaris CEO Scott Wine has been quoted saying the rise in cost would be “quite manageable.”

-However, these companies are outliers, as, separate from the tariff, their industries are booming.
-The industries of auto part manufacturing, agriculture and construction face difficult decisions, but these tariffs have pushed other industries down a considerably more difficult road.
-For more information on the industries hit hardest and possible solutions to adapt to changing markets, subscribe to our blog to stay in-the-know.
+However, these companies are outliers.
+Separate from the tariffs, their industries are booming.
+The industries of auto part manufacturing, agriculture and construction face difficult decisions.
+But these tariffs have pushed other industries down a considerably more difficult road.
+For more information on the industries hit hardest and possible solutions to adapt to changing markets, check out our latest post on the topic and subscribe to our blog to stay in-the-know.